U.S. designates four major Chinese media outlets as foreign missions

 China's embassy in Washington did not immediately respond to a request for comment.

+"This is a very absurd decision," Global Times editor-in-Chief Hu Xijin said on Twitter.
+"China-US relation is so tense that market-oriented media like the Global Times has been affected.
+It is regrettable."

+The Global Times is published by the People's Daily, the official newspaper of the ruling Communist Party.

-Plans for the new designations were first reported by Reuters earlier this month.
+Plans for the new media outlet designations were first reported by Reuters earlier this month.

-The four outlets will be added to five others placed under restrictions in February over U.S. allegations that they were used by China and its Communist rulers to spread propaganda.
+U.S.-China relations are at their lowest ebb in years as President Donald Trump takes a tough line on China ahead of his Nov.
+3 re-election bid.
+The world's top two economies are also at loggerheads over the handling of the coronavirus pandemic and China's increasing encroachment into Hong Kong.

-The outlets will be required to inform the U.S. State Department of their personnel rosters and real-estate holdings, similar to rules covering embassies and other diplomatic missions.
+In February the State Department declared five other Chinese outlets as foreign embassies, a designation that requires the outlets to inform the U.S. State Department of their personnel rosters and real-estate holdings.

-In response, China said it was revoking accreditations of American correspondents with the New York Times, News Corp's Wall Street Journal and the Washington Post whose credentials expire by the end of 2020.
+In response, China expelled about a dozen American correspondents with the New York Times, News Corp's Wall Street Journal and the Washington Post.

-Referring to the new designations, Stilwell said: "The Communist Party does not just exercise operational control over these propaganda entities, but it has full editorial control over their content.
-This ... is an obvious step in increasing the transparency of these and other (Chinese) government propaganda activities in the United States."
+Stilwell said Monday's action was not intended to reduce journalistic activity by foreign media outlets and that the United States remained committed to press freedom.

+During the briefing, Stilwell and State Department spokeswoman Morgan Ortagus declined to take a question from Reuters on how U.S. allies in Asia had reacted to a memoir by Trump's former national security adviser John Bolton, saying it was not the intended subject of the briefing.

-(Reporting by David Brunnstrom and Humeyra Pamuk; additional reporting by Matt Spetalnick; Editing by Leslie Adler and Richard Chang)
+(Reporting by David Brunnstrom and Humeyra Pamuk; additional reporting by Matt Spetalnick; Editing by Leslie Adler, Richard Chang and Richard Pullin)

 ((david.brunnstrom@thomsonreuters.com; +1-202 354 5835; Twitter: @davidbrunnstrom; Reuters Messaging: david.brunnstrom@thomsonreuters.com@thomsonreuters.net))